2023 July 28 to August 4

 After lunch, we gear up for our zipline adventure that starts with a gorgeous drive up the mountainside in the instructor’s 4×4.
 This ride on a beautiful mountain road is a 10 km scenic dream.

 This evening, we’ll enjoy a feast featuring locally grown ingredients at the award-winning Hisa Franko, voted one of the world’s top 50 restaurants in 2018.
-The head chef, Ana Roš, was in 2016 voted most talented chef in the world and has since claimed the title of world’s best female chef in 2017.
+The head chef, Ana Roš, was voted the most talented chef in the world in 2016 and has since claimed the title of world’s best female chef in 2017.

 Today we explore the Kolovrat range where First World War structures by Italy’s third line of defense are still densely embedded on both sides of Slovenia’s border.
 To fortify and restore these positions, historical preservationists took a special approach by using original building materials including wire nets to stabilize slopes.
 Next, we will continue on to Brda to explore the Slovenian Tuscany or wine region.
 From village to village, we’ll learn about this region’s turbulent past but interesting, and tasty, present.
 We will stop for wine tastings amid Brda’s castles, vineyards, and small white churches, often perched on hilltops overlooking these scenic villages.